GUIDE FOR PACKAGING

 Snubnosed dog and cat breeds are not banned, but it is not recommended, because they breath with difficulty and the stress of the journey can cause trouble.
 Though our delivery service accepts these animals for travel, we recommend to reconsider it.

-Regarding dogs we are only able to deliver 4 animals at once.
 If you want to transport more dogs, please contact us before placing an order.
 We can transport smaller animals (cat, bird, rodent, etc.) without previous arrangements.

 Aerlingus rules regarding pet transport (English)